We all have buts … ones we sit on and ones we get set on.

 For example: “I’m so tired, BUT I am going to finish and post this blog.”
 Or “I don’t like to attend networking events, BUT I am going to go because I like new clients.”

-Now that I’ve confessed my favorite but, I’d like to know yours.
-Remember, buts tend to go away if you call them by their “real” name, so say it loud and proud if you’re willing.
-You can join in on Facebook — or in the comment section here.
+Now that I’ve confessed my favorite but, I encourage to say yours out loud.
+Remember, buts tend to go away if you call them by their “real” name!